colejarczyk/doc/api/authorization.rst

 .. tip::

-To learn what is JSON Web Token and how does it work - check out `Introduction to JSON Web Tokens <https://jwt.io/introduction/>`
+To learn what a JSON Web Token is and how it works, check out `Introduction to JSON Web Tokens <https://jwt.io/introduction/>`

 .. note::